officiald2raven-alt/stblss-frontend-/README.md

-# STBLSS - The One-Click Stablecoin Invoice Terminal
+# STBLSS.COM - The One-Click Stablecoin Invoice Terminal

 Welcome to the official open-source repository for **STBLSS.com**!